kaviyasreebalasaravanan/simple/README.md

 # simple
-this is a simple resperatory
+this is a simple repository
 hello